 Built more than a decade ago and still illegal for road use in the US without a periodic “Show and Display” title, the Zonda Cinque delivers an almost F1-like sound as it accelerates.

 Powered by a Mercedes-AMG sourced massive 7.3-liter V8 that will belt out a whopping 678 hp and 575 pound-feet of torque (780 Nm), the Pagani Zonda roars all the way through, like a cat that never learned to purr.

 A contender for the top 5 in our list, but it doesn’t quite make the number one spot.

 Porsche Carrera GT

-If there’s a car that can strip the LFA of its “best sounding car” title, the Carrera GT is it.
+If there’s a car that can strip the LFA of its “best sounding car” title, it’s the Carrera GT.

 The combination of the two resulted in another unique tone which has convinced many enthusiasts to dub the GT as the best sounding sports car of all time.
 You can instantly see why if you rev its engine inside a tunnel.